 Finding the ideal point of acceleration

-Problem early or late acceleration
+Problem: Early or late acceleration

 Efficiency and safety are the main requirements of rail transport as a sustainable and future-oriented transport route for the transport of goods or persons.
 Increasing transport volume and passenger volume requires ever longer trains.
 Especially when cornering the trains is the challenge to find the optimal point of acceleration.
 Often it is impossible for the train drivers to know when the entire train has left a curve or passed its vertex.
 Both premature and delayed acceleration in the curve have negative effects on train safety or on cycle times and train availability.

-Sensors for optimal acceleration
+Product solution: Sensors for optimal acceleration

-The CoriSENS rotation rate sensor is designed to provide an effective way to detect cornering. therefore, CoriSENS measures the angular velocity of a train car's rotation about its vertical axis.
+The CoriSENS rotation rate sensor is designed to provide an effective way to detect cornering.
+Therefore, CoriSENS measures the angular velocity of a train car's rotation about its vertical axis.
 These measured values are passed on to the train control.
 When falling below a certain angular velocity then a signal can be given, which indicates to the driver to reach the curve output of the last car.
 Then it can be accelerated again safely.